| |

 Quick and Easy pickled okra recipe

-I absolutely love canning diced tomatoes (home grown tomatoes just can’t be beat!), and canning dill pickles, as well as bread and butter pickles.
-Making strawberry jam for toast, and pickled jalapeños for nachos is a must, and of course we can’t forget canning green beans.
+I love canning diced tomatoes (home-grown tomatoes just can’t be beat!), canning dill pickles, and bread and butter pickles.
+Making strawberry jam for toast and pickled jalapeños for nachos is a must; of course, we can’t forget canning green beans.

 But pickled okra has a special place in my heart.

 Maybe it’s because my mom hated okra.
-Apparently she had it one too many times as a kid and decided that as an adult she would never have to eat it again.
+She had it one too many times as a kid and decided that as an adult, she would never have to eat it again.
 So we never grew it.
 So when I was first introduced, I thought it was gross.
-You can’t live in Tennessee and not eat okra though, so finally a friend convinced me to at least try it pickled.
+You can’t live in Tennessee and not eat okra, though, so finally, a friend convinced me to at least try it pickled.

 And that’s the moment I was hooked.

-I like to make a couple of quart jars to keep in the fridge more than I like to can a whole bunch to keep on the pantry shelves.
+I like to make a couple of quart jars to keep in the fridge, more than I want to can a whole bunch to keep on the pantry shelves.
 I love the way it stays crisp when it’s cold.
-So you won’t actually see me canning much okra – beyond the pickles, I mostly freeze it, sliced, to have on hand for gumbo and stews.
+So you won’t actually see me canning much okra – beyond the pickles, I mainly freeze it, slice it, and have it on hand for gumbo and stews.

-Homemade pickled okra makes such a great snack, and are a perfect addition to charcuterie boards.
+Homemade pickled okra makes such a great snack and is a perfect addition to charcuterie boards.
 I also happen to think they go great with burgers.

 How to select okra for pickled okra